 Bullfighting is one of the most well-known and controversial Spanish traditions.

-I’ve been to many cities in Spain and some in the South of Portugal, where bullfighting is also popular, but have never watched it before, even though I’ve always wanted to be in a Plaza de Toro at least once in my life.
+I’ve been to many cities in Spain and some in the South of Portugal, where bullfighting is also popular, but I have never watched it before, even though I’ve always wanted to be in a Plaza de Toro at least once in my life.

 Bullfighting History

 Bull worship and sacrifices were common in Mesopotamia and the Mediterranean in ancient times.
-A fresco dating from 1500 BC, at Knossos in Crete shows a so-called “bull-leaping”, where male and female acrobats confront a bull by grabbing its horns and leaping on his back.
+A fresco dating from 1500 BC, at Knossos in Crete shows a so-called “bull-leaping”, where male and female acrobats confront a bull by grabbing its horns and leaping on its back.

 The first bullfights in Spain were done on horseback and were reserved for aristocrats who could afford to supply and train their animals.
-However, King Felipe Vended this trend and prohibited noblemen from practicing the bloody sport, but by this time it had already become popular amongst commoners, one of whom, Francisco Romero, was the first to use a muleta, a stick with a red cloth hanging from it and an estoc, a type of sword, to kill the bull.
+However, King Felipe Vended this trend and prohibited noblemen from practising the bloody sport, but by this time it had already become popular amongst commoners, one of whom, Francisco Romero, was the first to use a muleta, a stick with a red cloth hanging from it and an estoc, a type of sword, to kill the bull.

 Bullfighting: Tradition or Torture?